What Benefits of Seeing an Orthodontist at a Young Age?

 What is Interceptive Orthodontic Treatment?

 Early orthodontic checkups allow an orthodontist to successfully identify your child’s possible developmental problems and address them before becoming their teenage years.

 Timing is so essential that the American Association of Orthodontists (AAO) recommends that your child see an orthodontist for the first time when an orthodontic problem throws off some early warning signs, but no later than seven.
-What is the significance of the age of seven?
+What age is orthodontic treatment and what is the significance of the age of seven?
 By that time, your child will have enough permanent teeth for an orthodontist to assess the developing teeth and jaws, providing a plethora of information.

 Let’s continue discussing early orthodontics below.

 When a youngster has an orthodontic condition that doesn’t seem to be getting better, orthodontists can employ a strategy to repair it while also preventing future difficulties.
 This specific approach, known as developmental or two-phase orthodontic treatment, can provide your child with a healthy smile for the remainder of their life.
 Let’s take a deeper look at what this treatment entails.